-American Airlines, Delta, United, and several other airlines each offer four tiers of elite status, and with each loyalty program, it’s possible to earn up to top tier status through credit card spend alone.
+American Airlines, Delta, United, Alaska, and several other airlines offer four tiers of elite status.
+Each of these loyalty programs allows you to earn top-tier status through credit card spend alone.
 I found it interesting to compare the programs side by side to see which requires the least spend.
 Note that I’m not recommending this approach.
-Airline elite status isn’t valuable if you don’t fly the airline often, so most would do better earning status through a combination of flying and credit card spend (or other means which vary by program).
+Airline elite status isn’t usually valuable if you don’t fly the airline often, so most would do better earning status through a combination of flying and credit card spend (or other means, which vary by program).

 Elite Requirements